What Is Risk Management? Transforming Workplace Safety with Data-Driven Insights

 • Risk Rating – The probability and severity of the risk before and after control actions are taken

-A five-point (5×5) matrix, such as the those presented below, estimate the likelihood (probability) and severity (consequence) within the five descriptive levels.
+A five-point (5×5) matrix estimate the likelihood (probability) and severity (consequence) within the five descriptive levels (below).

 Rating ScoreQualitative ElementDefinition